Climate-fueled heat stress threatens worker productivity | DW | 25.06.2021

 In June, summer midday work bans went into effect across the Middle East, including in Kuwait, Oman, Saudi Arabia and UAE.
 But according to Migrant-Rights.org, a Gulf-based advocacy organization that aims to advance the rights of migrant workers, these do not go far enough.

-"With the exception of Qatar, the bans are based on arbitrary calendar dates rather than on real daytime temperatures, leaving workers exposed to dangerous levels of heat stress," Migrant-Rights.org told DW.
+"With the exception of Qatar, the bans are based on arbitrary calendar dates rather than on real daytime temperatures, leaving workers exposed to dangerous levels of heat stress," reported Migrant-Rights.org.

 In Bahrain, summer work bans only run from July to August, yet temperatures have already peaked at nearly 52 degrees Celcius this year after the hottest May in a century.